You can request a free quotation below. We will contact you as soon as possible.

 There are many embedded boards available in the market that work with our USB3 Vision Cameras.
 The following ARM platforms were extensively tested with our machine vision cameras:

 Raspberry Pi 3B, incl. support of the camera module.

 - Odroid XU4

 - NVIDIA Jetson Nano

-Daheng Imaging is dipping their toes in the industrial polarized camera segment by implementing the Sony-IMX250MZR monochrome image-sensor .
+Daheng Imaging is familliar in the industrial polarized camera segment by implementing the Sony-IMX250MZR monochrome image-sensor .
+Recently the IMX264MZR has also been added to the portfolio.
 The Industrial polarization camera systems are able to capture information which a normal line or area industrial camera is not able to obtain.
 A polarization camera conducts a two-dimensional analysis.
 It measures both the degree and direction of the polarization of the light.
 As a result the final image has almost none reflections from external lightsources.
 A polarized camera is ideal for applications like the inspection of glossy products and transparent products.

 USB3 Vision standard is an imaging interface standard for industrial USB3 vision cameras.
-The majority of camera manufacturers have already adopted this standard, and the number of compatible, accessories growing quickly.
+The majority of camera manufacturers have already adopted this standard, and the number of compatible accessories is growing quickly.
 A big advantage of the USB3 interface is that, any of the PCs, laptops and smartphones have a USB 3.0 interface built in nowadays.
 In the field of vision technology, USB 3.0 is also replacing dated interfaces such as the FireWire, Cameralink and USB2.0.

 The speed of the USB3 vision camera interface